Intangible Heritage and Participation

 - Available for pre-order.
 Item will ship after July 13, 2021

-Intangible Heritage and Participation provides a critical examination of participation as an intellectual and operational context for the safeguarding of intangible heritage.
+Intangible Heritage and Participation provides a critical analysis of participation as an intellectual and operational context for the safeguarding of intangible heritage.

 Including case studies from the Netherlands, Belgium, Aotearoa New Zealand, Greece, Peru, Britain, Denmark, Sweden and Japan, the book examines safeguarding as a museological framework and further investigates safeguarding practices in participatory research, memory-work and cultural transmission.
 Drawing on conversations about ‘the tyranny of participation’, the book looks into the complexities of participatory projects on the ground, from community research and collecting to the mapping of Indigenous values in environmental conservation and processes of active remembering of ‘difficult intangible heritage’ of forced migration, political violence and mental illness.
 Cautioning against the uncritical adoption of participation as a universal ethical discourse, Alivizatou argues that the ethics of cosmopolitanism should guide safeguarding practices at an international level.